 - Rolling of the shoulder is the best exercise for cervical pain.

-- At first, sit or stand in free space and raise your shoulders up straightly.
+- At first, sit or stand in free space and raise your shoulders straightly.

-- Move your shoulders in a circularly in a forward motion for 5 times.
+- Move your shoulders circularly in a forward motion for 5 times.

 - Then come back to your previous position, and again raise your hand straight up.